ST8Farm/sheetSheer/README.md

 ## Overview

-This is a Streamlit application for processing Excel transactions and a placeholder for a future Transaction Diff Checker feature.
+This is a Streamlit application for processing Excel transactions and a placeholder for a future Sheet Diff Checker feature.

 ## Setup